espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 If you have an NFC phone, make sure NFC is on, and then move Puck.js near the NFC receiver on it.
 A Web page should open that will direct you to some examples.
 Otherwise, you can go straight to the Puck.js website - [https://www.puck-js.com/go](https://www.puck-js.com/go)

+**Note:** unfortunately on Puck.js's default firmware, using NFC causes Puck.js to draw significantly more power than normal until the battery is removed and re-inserted, which can run your battery down very quickly (within a few days).
+Up to date firmwares for Puck.js have this fixed - but until you update your firmware please be aware that scanning Puck.js with NFC can run down your battery.

 Using Puck.js
 --------------